vfarcic/docker-flow/README.md

 As you can see, all three Swarm nodes are running *Registrator* and *Swarm Node* container.
 On top of that we have *Swarm Master* running on the main server.

-Aside from the Swarm cluster, we have a lone server called *proxy* running, at the moment, only Consul.
+Aside from the Swarm cluster, we have a lone server called *proxy* that is, at the moment, running only Consul.

 ```bash
 eval "$(docker-machine env proxy)"